jgraham0325/land-register-api-docs/docs/_articles/business-rules-version-1-16.md

 ### 7.6.
 Exporting records

-* Exports requested will be placed into a queue and available for download from the organisation's CSV Exports page.
+* Exports requested will be placed into a queue and available for download from the user's CSV Exports page.
-    * The export page is limited show files from the user's organisation or, in the case of contractor users, the assumed organisation.
+    * The export page is limited to show exports requested the user or, in the case of contractor users, requested by the user for the assumed organisation.
-    * All users in the organisation may view and download all files from the CSV Exports page.
     * Each user may have one (1) export in the 'queued' status.
 Subsequent export requests will be rejected.
     * The export file statuses are as follows: